Rijtim1/linkedIn_auto_jobs_applier_with_AI/README.md

 - **Dynamic Resume Generation:**
   If you don't use the `--resume` option, the bot will automatically generate a unique resume for each application.
 This feature uses the information from your `plain_text_resume.yaml` file and tailors it to each specific job application, potentially increasing your chances of success by customizing your resume for each position.

    ```bash
    python main.py
    ```

 - **Using a Specific Resume:**
   If you want to use a specific PDF resume for all applications, place your resume PDF in the `data_folder` directory and run the bot with the `--resume` option:

   ```bash
   python main.py --resume /path/to/your/resume.pdf
   ```

 ## Documentation

-TODO ):
+TODO:

 ## Troubleshooting

 - **Carefully read logs and output :** Most of the errors are verbosely reflected just watch the output and try to find the root couse.
 - **If nothing works by unknown reason:**  Use tested OS.
 Reboot and/or update OS.
 Use new clean venv.
 Try update Python to the tested version.
 - **ChromeDriver Issues:** Ensure ChromeDriver is compatible with your installed Chrome version.
 - **Missing Files:** Verify that all necessary files are present in the data folder.
 - **Invalid YAML:** Check your YAML files for syntax errors .
-Try to use external YAML validators e.g. https://www.yamllint.com/
+Try to use external YAML validators e.g. <https://www.yamllint.com/>
 - **OpenAI endpoint isues**: Try to check possible limits\blocking at their side

 If you encounter any issues, you can open an issue on [GitHub](https://github.com/feder-cr/linkedIn_auto_jobs_applier_with_AI/issues).
   Please add valuable details to the subject and to the description.
 If you need new feature then please reflect this.